NordicHPC/sonar/util/README.md

 account names, and other things) so that output obtained on a live cluster can be published, typically for use in testing and documentation.

+### Data extraction

+In `extract/` are some scripts to extract primitive data streams from the heavily nested Sonar data, using the jq utility.
+These probably don't meet all needs but suggest how simpler use cases can examine the raw data without a lot of machinery.
+For heavier analysis, consider the `sonalyze` program that is part of [Jobanalyzer](http://github.com/NAICNO/Jobanalyzer).

 ### Misc stuff

 In `config/` is some older, experimental name resolver code, it is used to debug node and cluster